 f.
 Reference citations should be given where previously published results are presented.
 Up to three citations are permitted.
 Please use the style: Previously published in: Madak JT et al. (2018) J Med Chem 61, 5162–5186.
 Citations will be included in the 2000-character limit.

 g.
 Do not include any keywords or commercial advertising.

 - Editing and submission: You can edit your abstract through the online system as you wish before your submission deadline, clicking 'Save' to keep your abstract as a draft.
-You can view your latest draft version by clicking the ‘Preview’ button, which becomes available after the first Save.
-Please proofread your work very carefully and ensure all details are correct ahead of submission: editing or other changes to your abstract are not possible after you have clicked Submit.
-To submit your abstract to the Congress, simply click 'Submit' ahead of your deadline.
+Ahead of clicking Submit, ensure you have saved the latest version of your abstract, and check it by clicking the ‘Preview’ button to obtain a pdf file of the abstract.
+Proofread all parts of your abstract very carefully and ensure all details are correct ahead of submission: editing or other changes to your abstract are not possible after you have clicked Submit.
+When you are happy with your abstract showing in the Preview file, ensure you click 'Submit' ahead of your deadline to submit the abstract to the Congress.

-- Abstract display: The accepted abstracts will be displayed on the Congress website and Congress virtual platform, and collated in an online supplement of FEBS Open Bio.
-The presenting author will be required to check a box in the online system indicating consent from all abstract authors to submission of the abstract to the event, and posting through these channels (note, following the conversion of the Congress to a virtual format, the function of the Congress app referred to on the submission form will be taken over by the Congress virtual platform).
+- Abstract display: The accepted abstracts will be displayed on the Congress website and Congress app, and collated in an online supplement of FEBS Open Bio.
+The presenting author will be required to check a box in the online system indicating consent from all abstract authors to submission of the abstract to the event, and posting through these channels.
 Abstracts will be published in FEBS Open Bio under the terms of the Creative Commons Attribution License (CC BY 4.0), which permits use, distribution and reproduction in any medium, provided that FEBS Open Bio is cited as the original source.
 The Authors retain copyright.
 If the abstract was prepared by a United States Government employee(s) as part of their official duties, it cannot be copyrighted and may be copied without restriction.